Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "If you want to be happy, do not dwell in the past, do not worry about the future, focus on living fully in the present."
+> "Through selfless service, you will always be fruitful and find the fulfillment of your desires."
-> — **Roy T. Bennett**
+> — **Bhagavad Gita**

 ---